ckelly314/pyisotopomer/README.md

 colette$ jupyter notebook
 ```

 This should open Jupyter in a new browser window.
 In Jupyter, navigate to the pyisotopomer directory.

-In Jupyter, from the pyisotopomer directory, open ```constants.py```.
-Note that we specify named reference materials in lines 50-53.
-If the reference materials used to calibrate scrambling are not in this list, add them, following the format of the existing lines.
-Save ```constants.py```.

-In Jupyter, from the pyisotopomer directory, click on ```run_pyisotopomer.ipynb``` to open the Jupyter Notebook containing the code to run pyisotopomer.
+Click on ```run_pyisotopomer.ipynb``` to open the Jupyter Notebook containing the code to run pyisotopomer.

 Follow the instructions in the Jupyter Notebook to run pyisotopomer and obtain scrambling coefficients for all possible pairings of reference materials.
 This will create an output file entitled ```{date}_scrambling_output.xlsx``` with scrambling output.